 These can shape the way global consumers buy things—or even what they buy.
 These shifts in retail are less of a seismic shift and more of a gradual change.
 We’ve compiled a list of the changes that we believe are the keys to a successful retail enterprise in the next decade and now more urgent than ever.

 The change of direction of retail in the coming years is, surprisingly, not just because of technology but due to changes in consumer behavior.
-While analysts used to be so sure that e-commerce is the future, the rapid adoption of broadband technology and the shift in “experience over material” commodities has just made e-commerce another channel to shop in.
+While analysts used to be so sure that e-commerce is the future, the rapid adoption of broadband technology and the shift in “experience over material” commodities have just made e-commerce another channel to shop in.

 It’s a big channel, though.
 Our previous retail statistics post reported that e-commerce is expected to have sold US$3.45 trillion in 2019.
 This doesn’t mean that brick-and-mortar is dead, however.